Olme786/olme786.github.io/_posts/2023-0-23-htb-HackTheBox-Nibbles-WriteUp.md

 80/tcp open  http
 ```
  <u>Output:</u>
  After executing the command, Nmap will begin scanning all the 65535 ports on the target IP address.
-THe output will display a detailed report, listing the open ports and services found.
+The output will display a detailed report, listing the open ports and services found.
 <br>
 <br>
 <br>